 Traditional methods introduce black keys slowly and painfully.
 For a very helpful exercise that quickly dispels the fear of the dark, simply teach your student to play five finger scales in every key.
 Even young students who don’t yet know sharps and flats are quite capable of learning these by rote.

-Once the hand position is stable, the fingers naturally fall into a five-finger position after crosses.
+Once the position your hand is in is stable, the fingers naturally fall into a five-finger position after crosses.
 Encourage your student to evaluate the subsequent passage to see where the fingers land easily.

 Still, your students may second-guess and think they have to move their fingers when they don’t.
 This often occurs when there is a strong upward or downward movement in the melody and they’re anticipating more reach than is necessary.